How to Laravel series: How I met my Laravel#laravel

-A year ago I wanted to learn Ruby because I wasn’t satisfied with PHP anymore and I thought it was time to check out a new language.
-After two weeks of fun while diving into Ruby and Ruby on Rails I started a new job and I head to deal with PHP again =) Some friends told me to take a look at Laravel and that’s what I did.
-I immediately fall in love with this awesome framework and since that it is my PHP framework of choice.
+I wanted to learn Ruby a year ago because I wasn’t satisfied with PHP anymore and thought it was time to check out a new language.
+After two weeks of fun, while diving into Ruby and Ruby on Rails, I started a new job, and I had to deal with PHP again =) Some friends told me to look at Laravel, which I did.
+I immediately fall in love with this fantastic framework; it has been my PHP framework of choice since then.

 There are many ORM solutions out there, but none as Eloquent as… well Eloquent (Dayle Rees)

 There are so many reasons that I could fill the whole article with information about that.
-Additionally I don’t want to write the same stuff here that you will find in so many other articles out there about Laravel.
-But just to be on the safe side, I will mention some main features.
+Additionally, I don’t want to write the same stuff here that you will find in so many other articles out there about Laravel.
+But to be safe, I will mention some main features.

-Migration - A great version control system for you database schema like you might know from Ruby on Rails.
-I just wouldn’t want to work without such a system anymore.
+Migration - An excellent version control system for your database schema, as you might know from Ruby on Rails.
+I wouldn’t want to work without such a system anymore.

-Composer - Laravel is using composer, a php dependency manager, to install and update its dependencies.
-Besides it used to include third-party packages to your application.
-It has never been easier to manage your code.
+Composer - Laravel is using Composer, a PHP dependency manager, to install and update its dependencies.
+Besides, it used to include third-party packages in your application.
+As a result, it has never been easier to manage your code.

-Artisan - Is the name of the Laravel command-line interface, which provides dozens of commands for your daily application work.
-This is one of my favourite features, because it makes working with Laravel super fast.
+Artisan - This is the name of the Laravel command-line interface, which provides dozens of commands for your daily application work.
+This is one of my favorite features because it makes working with Laravel super fast.

-Eloquent - This is the ORM solution which lets you interact with your database through PHP objects.
+Eloquent - This is the ORM solution that lets you interact with your database through PHP objects.
 This is damn powerful and easy to use.